 Cooking & Baking

 Food is so often more than just fuel for the day, and cooking can both be a wonderful way to explore and experiment and a great opportunity to enjoy time together as a family.
 That being said, with the growing challenges of obesity it is always important to watch what we are putting into our bodies.
-Here at SPLENDA LIVING™ Blog we love to explore great ways to enjoy some of the favorites while helping you watch your family’s calorie intake from added sugar.
-Check out our latest posts below!
+Here at the SPLENDA LIVING™ Blog we love to explore great ways to enjoy some favorite SPLENDA® recipes while helping you watch your family’s calorie intake by cooking and baking with less sugar.
+Check out our latest posts and featured SPLENDA® recipes below!

 If you’ve ever planned a budget you know some things on it are essential (buying food), while others are optional (eating out).
 The same is true for the calories we consume, or more specifically, where our calories come from.
 The calories found in foods that deliver essential nutrients are more important than the calories found in foods that provide few or no nutrients.
 Once we eat the foods (and calories) that deliver all of the nutrients we need each day, any calories left in our budget are considered “discretionary” calories.